searchlight/icinga-operator/docs/pod-alerts/README.md

 | `spec.receivers[*].state`  | `Required` Name of state for which notification will be sent |
 | `spec.receivers[*].to`     | `Required` To whom notifications will be sent                |
 | `spec.receivers[*].method` | `Required` How this notification will be sent                |

+## Icinga Objects
+Searchlight operator watches for PodAlert objects and turns them into [Icinga objects](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/) accordingly.
+For each Kubernetes pod which has an PodAlert configured, an Icinga Host is created with the name `{namespace}@pod@{pod-name}`